songli/BioinformaticCourse/SimpleSteps.md

 3. Setup your project folder.

 ## Objectives
-1. Find your home directory
+1. Find your home directory.
+Take a brief tour of your home directory.
+See where most programs are.
 2. Create a file called .bashrc, add environemntal variable $HKSP1=your_vt_id@hokiespeed1.arc.vt.edu and $HKSP2=your_vt_id@hokiespeed2.arc.vt.edu
 3. Create a working directory with the following structure.
 4. Get some read files to the RawData directory